HalcyonWjr/Vistorian_Dashboard/README.md

 # Vistorian Dashboard
-This repository is for my ongoing MSc disseration.
-The topic is to design an analytic dashboard for [Vistorian](https://vistorian.net/), an online network visualization tool.
+This repository is for VIS Short paper submission.
+This paper reports on an analytic dashboard for [Vistorian](https://vistorian.net/), an online network visualization tool.

 ## Dependency